Code-Institute-Submissions/Code-Institute-MS1/README.md

 - [Hover.css](http://ianlunn.github.io/Hover/): Skew & Grow by Ian Lunn used in header.

-- [Gitpod](https://www.gitpod.io/): Code written with Gitpod and used for version control via the terminal to commit to Git and Push to GitHub.
+- [Gitpod](https://www.gitpod.io/): Code is written with Gitpod and used for version control via the terminal to commit to Git and push to GitHub.

 - [Github](https://github.com/): GitHub is used to store the project after being pushed from Git.

-- [Google Fonts](https://fonts.google.com/?query=Oswa): Google fonts was used to import the 'Montserrat' & 'Roboto' font.
+- [Google Fonts](https://fonts.google.com/?query=Oswa): Were used to import the 'Montserrat' & 'Roboto' font.

 - [Google Map](https://www.google.co.uk/maps): Embeded.